Rich Gambale

 Garden Design

-We use locally grown plants.
-Rich can provide photo albums of 300 plants he has observed over 40 years at his 10,000 square foot perennial, shrub, tree, and vegetable gardens.
+Rich can share extensive photo albums featuring over 240 plants he has observed and grown over four decades in his 10,000-square-foot perennial, shrub, tree, and vegetable gardens.

-After carefully reviewing and selecting the plants you truly love, he shares which ones will work in your inspiration or reflecting garden.
-We will also discuss animals that live in your area and may eat your plants.
+After reviewing and selecting the plants you truly love, Rich will explain which ones will work best in your garden—whether it’s an inspiration garden, reflective space, or something in between.
+We’ll also discuss local wildlife and animals that may impact plant selection.

-Proper watering and plant care will be explained for your unique garden.
-Finding the best watering system will be required.
-We can install a drip irrigation system.
-Rich provides a service of fertilizing in early spring and mid-summer.
+Proper watering and plant care will be explained for your specific garden.
+Selecting the best watering system is essential, and we can install a drip irrigation system if needed.
+Rich also offers early-spring fertilization services.

 Follow up: